-Unbound retention might be useful for some B2C products (although I have my doubts), but for B2B SaaS, I recommend using Day-N exclusively.
+Unbound retention might be useful for some B2C products, but in the context of B2B SaaS, I recommend using Day-N retention exclusively.

-Since we are on the topic of retention, let me also explain some relevant concepts:
+Since we are on the topic of retention, let me also explain a few other relevant concepts:

 Voluntary churn happens when a customer cancels willingly.
 This is the most common type of churn you will see.

 Involuntary (aka delinquent) churn happens when a customer’s credit card gets declined for unintended reasons (expired, stolen, limit reached, etc.).
 According to ProfitWell’s study, 20-40% of churn is involuntary, so it’s definitely not a group you can ignore.

 Retention vs Engagement

 Usage retention measures whether a customer still uses the product after X period of time.
 The result is either a yes or a no.

 Engagement, on the other hand, goes much deeper to measure the intensity of product usage among retained users.
 There are no universal engagement metrics because they must be tailored to the nature of each product, but here are some high-level examples:

 - # of times a value signal is triggered